LukeThornton92/string_theory/README.md

 - Has a header fixed to top of page with brands and reviews, looks unprofessional.
 - Has a banner that rotates every couple of seconds, can't see all information shown quick enough.
 - Search bar expands removing all buttons
-- Hover effect on all images, meaning the site actively changes as you move your curson.
+- Hover effect on all images, meaning the site actively changes as you move your cursor.

 After reviewing competing websites, I was confident that I could create something with a more modern and professional feel.
 Initially, my vision for my site was heavily inspired by e-commerce platforms that I use regularly, so I decided to review sites outside of the music equipment space.
 When viewing sites such as Asos and Boohoo (2 large online fashion retailers), I quickly found something closer to what I was imagining, with large hero images advertising the latest product with minimal text, letting the product sell itself.
 Simple navigation bars that span the screen and muted colours keep the attention on the product; these will be where I draw my inspiration from moving forward.